 If any of the above is no, consider starting with the AG complaint path in Chapter 2.

 Small-claims courts are county-level in most states.
 You generally file in the county where (a) the landlord lives, (b) the rental property is located, or (c) the landlord does business.
-Check your county court's website for specific rules.
+Check your county court's website for the specific rules.

 The form will ask for: